buggins/dlangui/README.md

 * HorizontalLayout - just a LinearLayout with vertical orientation
 * FrameLayout - all children occupy the same place; usually onle one of them is visible
 * TableLayout - children are aligned into rows and columns of table
+* ResizerWidget - put into LinearLayout between two other widgets to resize them using mouse

 List Views